-***A NEW BOOK IS AVAILABLE FROM DR. BACH***
+***NEW BOOKS ARE AVAILABLE FROM DR. BACH***

 Please click here for more information.